-It can tolerate some neglect but grows best in the bright light and moist well drained soil.
+It can tolerate some neglect but grows best in bright light and moist well-drained soil.

 Scientific name: Davallia tyermanii, Humata tyermanii, Humata griffithiana

 Common Names: White Rabbit’s Foot Fern, Silver Hare’s Foot Fern, Bears Paw Fern.

 Appearance: It has dark green fronds that are attached to long rhizomes, a specialized root-like stem, that can be used in different bonsai styles.
 Fronds are subdivided into smaller leaflets.
 When it is mature enough it starts to grow soft, furry, silver rhizomes that resemble rabbit feet, hence the common name White Rabbit’s Foot.

 Flowering: It does not produce flowers or seeds.
 It reproduces using spores which are often clustered together in the brown spots visible on the fronds’ undersides.

 Light Requirements: Partial shade.

 Water Requirements: Needs regular watering.
 Allow for the soil to dry between watering.
 Do not overwater.
 Very easy to grow.

 Hardiness: Grows best in the USDA Zones 8-10.
 Needs to be protected from temperatures below 45F.

 Insects and Diseases: Scales, mealy bugs, bacterial blight, leaf tip burn, methods foliage & roots wilt), pythium root rot, and Rhizoctonia blight.